aws/aws-emr-best-practices/content/applications/spark/best_practices.md

 Please feel free to contribute to this list if you would like to share your resolution for any interesting issues that you may have encountered while running Spark workloads on Amazon EMR.

-## ** BP 5.1.22  -  How the number of partitions are determined when reading a non-partitioned file **
+## ** BP 5.1.22  -  How the number of partitions are determined when reading a raw file **

-When reading a non-partitioned file, that can be a text file, csv, etc. the count behind the number of partitions created from Spark depends from many variables as the methods used to read the file, the default parallelism and so on.
+When reading a raw file, that can be a text file, csv, etc. the count behind the number of partitions created from Spark depends from many variables as the methods used to read the file, the default parallelism and so on.
 Following an overview of how these factors are related between each other so to better understand how files are processed.

 Here a brief summary of relationship between core nodes - executors - tasks: